Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

-Thus $\mathrm{H}^0_\mathrm{dR}=K$ as expected, but if we take the cokernel of $\mathrm{d}$ in the category of $K$-vector spaces, we obtain an infinite-dimensional vector space.
-Even worse, while the terms in the complex can be equipped with natural Banach structures, the set-theoretic image of $\mathrm{d}$ is dense, so that the quotient could only carry the indiscrete topology. \\ The complex begins to make somewhat more sense when we are working in the quasi-abelian category of Banach spaces: the fact that $\mathrm{d}$ has dense image without being surjective is precisely saying that $\mathrm{d}$ is an epimorphism in the category of Banach spaces, but \emph{not} a strict epimorphism.
+Thus $\mathrm{H}^0_\mathrm{dR}(D)=K$ as expected, but if we take the cokernel of $\mathrm{d}$ in the category of $K$-vector spaces, we obtain an infinite-dimensional vector space.
+Even worse, while the terms in the complex can be equipped with natural Banach structures, the set-theoretic image of $\mathrm{d}$ is dense, so that the quotient could only carry the indiscrete topology.

+The complex begins to make somewhat more sense when we are working in the quasi-abelian category of Banach spaces (or, as we will do later, in the category of complete bornological spaces): the fact that $\mathrm{d}$ has dense image without being surjective is precisely saying that $\mathrm{d}$ is an epimorphism in the category of Banach spaces, but \emph{not} a strict epimorphism.
 Taking cohomology in this setup, we have

+and while $C\mathrm{H}^1_\mathrm{dR}(D)=0$ as one would like, all the curious, non-strict behaviour is still recorded on the level of the left heart.